the-lstv/LS/docs/index.md

     @use(ls:6.0.0[color, flat, animation, modal, tooltips, tabs]);
 </head>
 ```
 Akeno takes care of adding the correct tags, version, and sorting components for optimal caching for you automatically.
-It will also cleverly combine multiple @use directives for the most optimal bundle.
+It will also cleverly combine @use directives for an optimal bundle.

-### Method 2 (for every other environment):
+### Method 2 (every other environment):
-If you are not using Akeno, you can add LS to your project by using regular script and link tags, such as:
+If not using Akeno, you can add LS to your project by using regular script and link tags using the CDN, such as:
 ```html
 <head>
     <!-- Syntax: version/...components/ls.css -->